Razapriest/crustle-gg/README.md

 Players can:
 - Post their decklists, for personal use, or to make them public and add notes or mini-guides;
-- Record their tournament runs, linking them with decklists, thus showing a specific deck's results;
 - Write up small tournament reports for each tournament and deck, creating a public resource for other players to find and play their lists.

 Organizers can: